-Let me start with a disclaimer: there is no way you can test all the functionality in a multi-sport smartwatch like the Garmin Fenix 6 Pro in span of 2-3 weeks.
-It caters for a variety of activities and some features take months to test (e.g. Garmin Coach, a feature not exclusive with the Garmin F6 Pro but available on it).
+Let me start with a disclaimer: there is no way you can test all the functionality in a multi-sport smartwatch like the Garmin Fenix 6 Pro in the span of 2-3 weeks.
+It caters for a variety of activities and some features take months to test – for example, the Garmin Coach, a feature not exclusive with the Garmin Fenix 6 Pro, but available on it.

 Garmin Fenix 6 Pro review: Fenix 6 Pro vs Fenix 5 Plus

 The Garmin Fenix 6 Pro's closest predecessor is the Garmin Fenix 5 Plus.
 The Fenix 6 Pro has improved on a few key parameters, like battery performance and screen size, all the while not increasing the overall physical size or weight of the watch.
 In fact, the Fenix 6 Pro is actually lighter than the Fenix 5 Plus, the former coming in at 82 grams as opposed to the latter's 86 grams.
 The F6 Pro is also thinner than the F5+ (14.7 mm vs 15.8 mm).